George-Dros/George-Dros/README.md

 # Hi, I'm George!

-I'm an Applied Mathematics and Physical Sciences graduate from NTUA, currently working as an **Energy Trader** in the energy markets sector.
+I'm an Applied Mathematics and Physical Sciences graduate from NTUA, currently working as a certified **Energy Trader** in the energy markets sector.

 My GitHub focuses on Python-based financial modeling, data analysis, interactive dashboards, and quantitative tools.
 I’m especially interested in projects that connect mathematical modeling, market behavior, risk, and practical decision-making.